Could You Be Experiencing Paranoid Personality Disorder?

 People who experience paranoid personality disorder might also experience severe, impactful trust issues.
 They may also frequently experience paranoia, possibly feeling continually suspicious of other people and their motives (with or without a cause).
 They may also be fearful that people around them are trying to hurt them—either physically or emotionally.

-PPD generally falls under a group of mental disorders referred to as Cluster A personality disorders.
-The two other disorders that can make up Cluster A include:
+PPD falls under a group of mental disorders referred to as Cluster A personality disorders.
+The following are the two other personality disorders that make up Cluster A:

 Symptoms of the disorder might first appear in early adulthood.
 While there may be a genetic link between schizophrenia and PPD, many believe that not enough information may be available to conclusively confirm this link.